 - They Can Focus on Their Work.
 If they accept 1Dental discount dental plans, the marketing is basically handled for them.
 Now they can focus on their patient’s teeth without distraction, making sure they are at ease in the office.

-While it’s true that dentists get paid a lot of money, it’s not for nothing.
+While it’s true that dentists get paid a lot of money, it isn’t for nothing.
 If you’re still stressed about trying to afford dental care – take a deep breath and check out the discount dental plans at 1Dental.
 These plans are guaranteed to save you time, money and a lot of grief.